top of page

 • Assess the relationship between computers, data, and society from equity and social justice perspectives.

-• Engage with qualitative research methods (interviews, survey design, etc.).
+• Implement qualitative research methods (interviews, survey design, etc.).

 Detailed Description:

 Technology and data influence how society operates and innovates.
 The goal of the Computing & Society stream is to create high-quality, mixed-methods research projects that blend computing topics and the social sciences.
-We perform research that interrogates exclusionary and harmful practices within the computing community by collecting qualitative and quantitative data, analyzing numerical data in R, and developing high-quality research projects.
+We perform research that interrogates the relationship between technological innovation and society by collecting qualitative and quantitative data, analyzing numerical data in R, and developing high-quality research projects.

 WHY IT MATTERS